About Project Roadblock

 Local broadcast television’s support of Project Roadblock not only displays its commitment to the safety of its communities but also demonstrates broadcasters’ power to influence, persuade, and affect social behavior.
 Every local broadcast TV station is encouraged to join Project Roadblock.
 You do NOT have to be a TVB member to participate.
 Support of Project Roadblock does not replace other PSA commitments.

-Now in its 18th year, Project Roadblock has proven its ability to inspire change, create impact, and save lives.
-In fact, through continued support of Project Roadblock and in combination with other drinking and driving prevention efforts, there were 10,142 alcohol-impaired motor vehicle fatalities in 2019, which is a decrease of 29% from the 14,409 in 2004 when the project began.
+Now in its 19th year, Project Roadblock has proven its ability to inspire change, create impact, and save lives.
+In fact, through continued support of Project Roadblock and in combination with other drinking and driving prevention efforts, there were 11,654 alcohol-impaired motor vehicle fatalities in 2020, a decrease of over 1,500 annual fatalities from when Project Roadblock began in 2004.
 With your help this coming December, the road to safety continues.

 Flight and Traffic Instructions: